warmshowers/Warmshowers.org/sites/all/modules/contrib/nodewords/README.txt

     can specify the default settings for the module.
 To access this page users need the "administer meta tags" permission.

- 3. You should enable meta tags for editing before they are available for use.
+ 3. Enable specific meta tags for editing before they are available for use by users who do not have the "administer meta tags" permission.
-    The same operation should be done for meta tag output.
-Only allowed Meta tags are available for editing or exposed in the HTML of your site.

  4. The front page is an important page for each website, therefore you can specifically set the meta tags to use on the front page meta tags settings